aurielfournier/stats_spring_2015/final_project.md

 jdate4 <- unique(dat4$jdate)
 ```

-Then I created a list where each object in the list is a data frame of just the observations from that day.
+Then I created a list where each object in the list is a data frame of the observations from a ginle unique night of surveys.

 ```r